FREE Shipping on orders over $899

 Excess weight increases the risk of heart disease by negatively affecting cholesterol levels, blood pressure, and insulin resistance.
 Experts offer practical advice:

-5. Health Monitoring: Know your Heart Rate
+5. Health Monitoring: Know Your Heart Rate

 Smoking is one of the biggest risk factors for heart disease.
 Quitting smoking is a priceless gift for your heart.
 Experts offer guidance:

-to.
+a.
 Cessation Programs: Look for tobacco cessation programs that provide support and resources to help you quit smoking.

 b.
 Nicotine Replacement Therapies: Consider other options to help you overcome physical dependence.